smartrent/elixir_flutter_embedder/README.md

 Finally back in the `ui` editor, press `F5` and when it prompts you for a URL, paste the `url` from your clipboard.
 This will automatically connect to a debug session on the device.
 Every save you make to the Dart code will automatically sync over to the device.

+> NOTE: It must be noted that the `port` and `path` of this URL will change every time the Dart applicaiton is restarted, for example, reboot, crash, firmware upgrade etc. This means you will need to rerun this mix task every time one of those events happen.